h5bp/Front-end-Developer-Interview-Questions/README.md

 ####[[⬆]](#toc) <a name='css'>CSS Questions:</a>

 * Describe what a "reset" CSS file does and how it's useful.
+  * Bonus for pointing out the downsides of a "reset", and/or mentioning "normalize" as a better alternative.
 * Describe Floats and how they work.
 * Describe z-index and how stacking context is formed.
 * What are the various clearing techniques and which is appropriate for what context?